Article

 [math]P_{\text{Morowitz}} = \frac{1}{10^{10^{11}}}[/math]

-Murray Eden at MIT calculated the probability of producing functional polypeptide sequences by random trial at one in ten to the power of three hundred and thirteen (Eden, M., 1967, Inadequacies of neo-Darwinian evolution as a scientific theory, in Mathematical Challenges to the Neo-Darwinian Interpretation of Evolution, Wistar Institute Press).
+Murray Eden at MIT calculated the probability of producing functional polypeptide sequences by random trial at 1 in 10 to the power of 313 (Eden, M., 1967, Inadequacies of neo-Darwinian evolution as a scientific theory, in Mathematical Challenges to the Neo-Darwinian Interpretation of Evolution, Wistar Institute Press).
 Different methodology, different starting assumptions, same conclusion.
 The numbers from independent investigators converge on a verdict that the chance hypothesis cannot account for what we observe.

 The Levinthal Trap: Even the Folding Is a Paradox